 When we arrived in Niš, we were greeted by several hosts.
 One of them was Jovan Milic and I’m referring to him from now on as the “humble giant”.
-He is 21 years old and has already been nominated for the Nobel Peace Prize four times!
-He was first nominated at the age of 15, making him the second youngest person in history to have been nominated.
 If you’re ever looking for inspiration read his story, it will hopefully put things a little more into perspective.
 For me, I can relate very much to his story and appreciate all the things that he’s done to earn his place in the world now.
-The next time you want to complain about the things you take for granted, remember his story and support his cause.
+The next time you want to complain about the things you take for granted, remember his story and support his cause .

 There are several life lessons that I live by - this is one of them.